 Prefab memories on film and sound

 In the meantime why not watch and listen to the video interviews we have made?
-Click on the photos to watch or visit the Prefab memories on film post to view more, or via our podcasts at the foot of this page.
+Click on the photos to watch or visit the Prefab memories on film post to view more, or listen to the podcast about prefabs in Hackney and Barbara Windsor, at the foot of this page.

 Peter Dewrance sent the Prefab Museum a link to Prefab Days a blog post he wrote about prefabs on Pilgrims Way, Wembley.